Bioplastic. Biodegradable. Drop-in. Oxo-Degradable. Bio-based. Compostable. Plant-based.

 Are you exhausted yet or at least thoroughly confused?
 We get it.
 These terms get thrown around interchangeably quite a bit, but they don’t mean the same things.
-Let’s call this #EpicConfusionForTheConsumer.
+Let’s call this #EpicConfusionForTheCustomer.

-First, let’s talk about what a bioplastic actually is.
+Secondly, let’s talk specifically about what a bioplastic actually is.
+Or was.